Darren Annon: Guildford City

 Annon joined Combined Counties League Premier Division club Guildford City in December 2008.
-He made his debut in a 4–3 victory over Cobham on 27 December.
-He managed only four appearances before departing the club in February 2009.
+He made only four appearances before departing the club in February 2009.

 Banstead Athletic

-Annon moved across the Combined Counties League Premier Division to sign for Banstead Athletic in February 2009, making his debut in a 1–1 draw with Bedfont Green on 28 February.
-He stayed with the club until the end of the 2008–09 season, making 10 appearances.
-Annon retired from football at the end of the season.
+Annon moved across the Combined Counties League Premier Division to sign for Banstead Athletic in February 2009.
+He made 10 appearances during the remainder of 2008–09 and retired from football at the end of the season.

 Norton

 Annon came out of retirement to make 16 appearances for Surrey South Eastern Combination Junior First Division club Norton during the 2010–11 and 2011–12 seasons.
 He later made appearances for veterans club Livingstone RARA.

 Personal life

 Annon works as a staff governor, teaching assistant, football coach at Macaulay CE Primary School in Clapham, London.
 He is also a youth coach at Clapham Rangers.